One of the World’s Longest Continuously Marked Footpaths

 Section Hikers or Weekend Warriors

-With the AT running right through town, it’s no wonder that we are recognized at a hiking mecca.
+With the AT running right through town, it’s no wonder that we are recognized as a hiking mecca.
 While the AT is the best known hiking trail in town, there are many other hikes in the area that are equally beautiful, fun and of various degrees of difficulty.
-As a result, we have a variety of people who come here to hike whether they are section hikers hiking the AT a section at a time, or visitors to the area who want an enjoyable hike in the mountains, or even some senior folks who want a leisurely stroll in the woods – we have it all in Hot Springs.
+A variety of people come here to hike a specific section of the AT, or one of the other beautiful trails in the Pisgah National Forest.

 Hot Springs and the Appalachian Trail Conservancy